Tag: Ruth Wright Dominy

 – semi-nude with two amphorae? –

-– maybe the Kak Spruit at Glen Khyber? – possibly –
+– maybe the Kak Spruit at or near Glen Khyber? – possibly –

 So I went looking and found a lot of his work available on the internet.
 Once again Dad’s memory proved sound.
 Victor was born in 1909, thus thirteen years older than Dad: